piotr-zeberek-agh/curveFitting/README.md

 ```
 ./run.sh
 ```
 Default execution mode is demo.
-If you want to specify file to read data from and order of polynomial just run as below.
+If you want to specify file to read data from and degree of polynomial just run as below.
 ```
-./run.sh <file> <order>
+./run.sh <file> <degree>
 ```
-*data.txt* contains 1024 data points generated with 8th order polynomial with coefficients from B<sub>0</sub> to B<sub>8</sub>
+*data.txt* contains 1024 data points generated with 8th degree polynomial with coefficients from B<sub>0</sub> to B<sub>8</sub>
 ```
  7.4  -3.31  2.11  0.78  -0.4  -5  2.93  -0.001  0.087
 ```